-- 38. Figure 19.27 shows the electric field lines near two charges $q_1$ and $q_2$ , the first having a magnitude four times that of the second.
-Sketch the equipotential lines for these two charges, and indicate the direction of increasing potential. - 39.
-Sketch the equipotential lines a long distance from the charges shown in Figure 19.27.
+38. Figure 19.26 shows the electric field lines near two charges q_1 and q_2 , the first having a magnitude four times that of the second.
+Sketch the equipotential lines for these two charges, and indicate the direction of increasing potential.

+39. Sketch the equipotential lines a long distance from the charges shown in Figure 19.26.
 Indicate the direction of increasing potential.

-Figure 19.27 The electric field near two charges.
+FIGURE 19.26 The electric field near two charges.

 - 40. Sketch the equipotential lines in the vicinity of two opposite charges, where the negative charge is three times as great in magnitude as the positive.
-See Figure 19.27 for a similar situation.
+See Figure 19.26 for a similar situation.
 Indicate the direction of increasing potential. - 41.
-Sketch the equipotential lines in the vicinity of the negatively charged conductor in Figure 19.28.
+Sketch the equipotential lines in the vicinity of the negatively charged conductor in Figure 19.27.
 How will these equipotentials look a long distance from the object?

-Figure 19.28 A negatively charged conductor.
+FIGURE 19.27 A negatively charged conductor.

-42. Sketch the equipotential lines surrounding the two conducting plates shown in Figure 19.29, given the top plate is positive and the bottom plate has an equal amount of negative charge.
+42. Sketch the equipotential lines surrounding the two conducting plates shown in Figure 19.28, given the top plate is positive and the bottom plate has an equal amount of negative charge.
 Be certain to indicate the distribution of charge on the plates.
 Is the field strongest where the plates are closest?
 Why should it be?

-(a) Sketch the electric field lines in the vicinity of the charged insulator in Figure 19.30.
+43. (a) Sketch the electric field lines in the vicinity of the charged insulator in Figure 19.29.
 Note its non-uniform charge distribution. (b) Sketch equipotential lines surrounding the insulator.
 Indicate the direction of increasing potential.

-Figure 19.30 A charged insulating rod such as might be used in a classroom demonstration.
+FIGURE 19.29 A charged insulating rod such as might be used in a classroom demonstration.

-44. The naturally occurring charge on the ground on a fine day out in the open country is -1.00 nC/m. (a) What is the electric field relative to ground at a height of 3.00 m? (b) Calculate the electric potential at this height. (c) Sketch electric field and equipotential lines for this scenario.

-45. The lesser electric ray (Narcine bancroftii) maintains an incredible charge on its head and a charge equal in magnitude but opposite in sign on its tail (Figure 19.31). (a) Sketch the equipotential lines surrounding the ray. (b) Sketch the equipotentials when the ray is near a ship with a conducting surface. (c) How could this charge distribution be of use to the ray?
+- 44. The naturally occurring electrical field on the ground to an open sky point 3.00 m above is 1.13×10^2 N/C. This open point in the sky is at a greater electric potential than the ground. (a) Calculate the electric potential at this height. (b) Sketch electric field and equipotential lines for this scenario.
+Calculate the electric potential at this height. (c) Sketch electric field and equipotential at this height. (c) Sketch electric field and equipotential lines for this scenario. - 45.
+The lesser electric ray (Narcine bancroftii) maintains an incredible charge on its head and a charge equal in magnitude but opposite in sign on its tail (Figure 19.30). (a) Sketch the equipotential lines surrounding the ray. (b) Sketch the equipotentials when the ray is near a ship with a conducting surface. (c) How could this charge distribution be of use to the ray?

-Figure 19.31 Lesser electric ray (Narcine bancroftii) (credit: National Oceanic and Atmospheric Administration, NOAA's Fisheries Collection).
+FIGURE 19.30 Lesser electric ray (Narcine bancroftii) (credit: National Oceanic and Atmospheric Administration, NOAA's Fisheries Collection).